CONSTITUTION OF THE AMERICAN LEGION SIXTH DISTRICT

 Section 2 The District Commander shall appoint three (3) delegates to a Convention Time and Place Committee.
 The members shall not be from posts wishing to host either the Mid-Winter Conference or District Convention.

 Section 3 The Time and Place Committee will review the written proposals and entertain further information from the post delegation.
-Thereafter, the committee will make a determination on the ability of a post to host a successful affair and report to the assembled delegates on the convention floor which posts qualify to host the Mid-Winter Conference and the District Convention.
+Thereafter, the committee will make a recommendation on the ability of a post to host a successful affair and report to the assembled delegates on the convention floor which posts qualify to host the Mid-Winter Conference and the District Convention.

 Section 4 If there is more than one qualified post, the District Commander will allow a delegate from each post to make an oral presentation to the District Convention delegates.
 The District Commander will then instruct the Adjutant to conduct a vote of the delegates.
 A simple majority of the District delegates will determine the site of the Convention or Mid-Winter Conference.